gjperes/gjperes/README.md

 - 👨‍💻 I’m currently working on no project... 🥲
 - 🎉 I've concluded the alpha version of /todolist-ds122 with two colleagues
-- 📘 I’m currently learning and improving my knowledge in JavaScript && SQL/Relational Databases (MySQL and PostgreSQL)
+- 📘 I’m currently learning and improving my knowledge in JavaScript and Relational Databases (MySQL and PostgreSQL)
-- 🤔 I'm planning to learn the MERN stack, creating a few projects and better learning React & MongoDB (NoSQL)
+- 🤔 I'm planning to learn the MERN stack, creating a few projects and better learning React & MongoDB (NoSQL), and Java

 ### 🛠️ Technologies && Tools
 ***